librairy_347_westmountmag

 V-Smart with the RFID overlay in black – Image: Julie Bouchard

-The final part is the Library Management System that integrates all these components into a web-based system used by the library staff.
-The system used is V-smart, originally developed in 1974 (as VUBIS) at The University of Brussels, now distributed by Infor.
+The final part is the Library Management System, which integrates all these components into a web-based system used by library staff.
+The system used is V-smart, originally developed in 1974 (as VUBIS) at the University of Brussels, now distributed by Infor.

-Next time you use the self-service kiosk and have your receipt sent to you by email, remember how far we have come from the days where library books were chained to their shelves.
+Next time you use the self-service kiosk and have your receipt emailed to you, remember how far we have come from the days when library books were chained to their shelves.

 I would like to thank Julie Bouchard (Librarian, Systems and Technical Services) and Julie-Anne Cardella (Director, Westmount Public Library) for their time and assistance in researching this article.